barryclark/jekyll-now/codebreaker_2018/_posts/2019-01-01-CodeBreaker-2018-Task-7.md

 We can use this vulnerability and re-entrancy to steal all the Escrow contract's Ether.
 Below is the flow of the attack.

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker_2018/Task_7/steal_ether.png)

+Below is a simple time line of the transaction, which makes it more clear that the event is emitted after the block is mined.

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker_2018/Task_7/steal_ether_timeline.png)